global CommandQuestions regarding this article should be directed to the author at walter@ccnet.com.

 definitely will not append each of the marked lines to a file named ``t.of.contents'', as moderately-experienced users might expect.
 (It's likely to overflow your file system quota instead.)

-OperationsMore important, misunderstanding the global
+global OperationsMore important, misunderstanding the global command

 keeps users from exploiting more than a small fraction of that